Mavis-smile/CPC357-Assignment2/README.md

 # THIS BRANCH IS FOR CAMERA ONLY 🗑️

 Real-time waste detection system using AI-powered camera vision to identify and classify trash items.
-Built for IoT smart bin deployments with GPS tracking and cloud storage.
+Built for Smart Recycle Bin IoT System deployments with GPS tracking and cloud storage.

 ## 🚀 Setup and Installation